Technical information :: clinically significant change

 that individuals end up in a range that renders them indistinguishable from well functioning people.

 Of course many people with addiction problems also function reasonably well for much of the time.
-Clinically Significant Change is one of the criteria used in the Quality Framework assessment.
+Published values for calculating clinically significant change is one of the criteria used in the Quality Framework assessment.

 The calculation of statistically reliable change takes account of the reliability of the measurement instrument and thus avoids the pitfall of interpreting measurement error as change.
 The formula is: